 2. Make a plan for your archive

 Even if there’s no clear news peg, there are still ways of building an audience with older content.
 Publishers should tap into internal resources, like comments sections and find out what readers are searching for within the publisher’s website.
 Swiss news publisher Le Temps recently launched Project Zombie, a task force that uses data science to get alerts on which articles will do well if they are republished on the site or social media.

 One word of caution: When you retool archived content, consider labeling it as such so readers don’t get confused.
 Here’s how Washington Post has labeled and re-posted about the late Chef Michel Richard:

 So how can publishers improve their old content monetization game?
 It’s all about tweaking a smidgen and offering up older articles with relevant news hooks.

 The Atlantic gathered a number of important stories and celebrity losses from 2016, and reiterated a popular sentiment that had been percolating about the year for some time—a smart way to drive traffic and be in-touch with its readers.

 The New York Times is a master at planning and promoting its archived content.
 The publication has thousands of evergreen recipes for specific cuisine within its Cooking section and it picked and reposted different recipes for relevant occasions.

 No matter what type of publication you are, there is valuable content awaiting to be pulled back into shape.
-From developing a game plan for archived stories to re-testing older content in newer formats, a smart analysis gives publishers insight around what readers want — be it a witty new headline, updated copy, or new images — to get the best user response.
+From developing a game plan for archived stories to re-testing older content in newer formats, smart analysis with the help of tools like ShareThis’s Social A/B gives publishers insight around what readers want — be it a witty new headline, updated copy, or new images to get the best user response.
 It might be a more scientific approach, but it’s one that publishers can depend on for repeated success.